GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

   --password YOUR_INSTANCE_ROOT_PASSWORD # Don't use this password!
 ```

 To access this MySQL instance, we’ll use Cloud SQL Proxy.
-Please
+Follow
-download an appropriate binary from
+[these instructions][cloud-sql-proxy-download] to install the Cloud SQL Proxy
-[the download page][cloud-sql-proxy-download], make it executable.
+client on your local machine and make it executable.

 If you haven’t created a service account for the project, please
 create it on [the Credentials section][credentials-section] in the
 Console (Choose a new service account).
-Download the JSON key file and
+For the role, select Project > Owner.
-save it in a secure place.
+Download the JSON key file and save it in a secure place.

 Run the proxy by the following command: